Urology EMR Software

 Cloud-Based Services

 Recent research found that only 25% of practitioners are interested in a web-based model and only 50% are willing to have it as an initial model that eventually transitions to cloud-based.
-Cloud-based EMR software cuts down on steep upfront costs for client-servers and can be hosted on any device that has a web-browser.
+Cloud-based EMR software cuts down on steep upfront costs for client servers and can be hosted on any device that has a web browser.
 It’s no surprise that more and more vendors are transitioning to cloud-based software because the industry demands are changing.

 Meaningful Use Changes

-At a recent health care conference Andy Slavitt, the administrator of the Centers for Medicare & Medicaid Services declared that Meaningful Use was over, and would be replaced by the end of this year with something better.
-But a deeper look into the claims revealed that meaningful use would very much still be there, only much improved.
+At a recent healthcare conference Andy Slavitt, the Centers for Medicare & Medicaid Services administrator, declared that Meaningful Use was over, and would be replaced by the end of this year with something better.
+However, a deeper look into the claims revealed that meaningful use would still be there, only much improved.

 The new measures aim to make the reporting and benchmark for reaching the required reports much easier and laxer than under Meaningful Use, along with other changes.
 Yet it is safe to say that none of these changes will make an impact till the end of 2017.